Leave Frequently Asked Questions

 This varies by collective bargaining agreement and your eligibility under local, state and federal laws.
 Generally, you have one year from the date of birth to use time associated with the birth of a child.

 NDI is Non-Industrial Disability Insurance, and is administered through the Employment Development Department.
 It is the short-term disability program provided by the California State University system for the majority of its employees.
-NDI can be used for an employee's own illness only; an application for NDI can be requested through Heather Cain, Payroll & Benefits, (707) 664-2983.
+NDI can be used for an employee's own illness only; an application for NDI can be requested through Heather Cain, Payroll and Benefits Manager, (707) 664-2983.
 Generally, in the case of maternity leave, it can be used at the point your physician certifies you as unable to perform your position due to pregnancy (generally two to four weeks pre-partum).
 Under normal circumstances, it exhausts six to eight weeks postpartum.
 There is a seven-day wait period before benefits begin.
 The amount you will receive while on NDI varies by collective bargaining agreement.
 For more information see Non-Industrial Disability Insurance.

 Under normal circumstances, maternity/paternity/adoption leaves are not eligible for the Catastrophic Leave Donation Program.